Hydrodynamic limit for the Ginzburg-Landau $\nabla\phi$ interface model with a conservation law and Dirichlet boundary conditions: The macroscopic equation and its discretization

-which means that the actual state space for \eqref{PDE1} is not linear.
-For convinience, let us mainly consider the time evolution on the tangential space.
-We denote the dual of the Sololev space $H^1(D)$ by $H^1(D)^*$.
-The equation \eqref{PDE1} will be actually solved at
+which means that the actual state space for \eqref{PDE1} is not the whole of $H^1(D)^*$.
+For convenience, let us mainly consider the time evolution on the tangential space.
+Indeed, the equation \eqref{PDE1} will be solved at